Insteon Binding

 # Process

 Before Insteon devices communicate with one another, they must be linked.
-During the linking process, one of the devices will be the "Controller", the other the "Responder" (see e.g. the SwitchLinc Instructions (opens new window)).
+During the linking process, one of the devices will be the "Controller", the other the "Responder".

 The following example shows how to configure a simple light switch (2477S) in the .items file: